Etouman/Mapping-With-RiverREM-/README.md

-# Mapping-With-RiverREM-
+# Mapping With RiverREM

-- This repository contains my maps drawed using River Relative Elevation Model from @Kenneth Larieu
+- This repository contains my maps drawed using River Relative Elevation Model
+- River Relative E
 - Click on each map, to see its high resolution version!
 - Many others maps will be added soon.
 - Enjoy!